Should you Quit Law School to become a Computer Scientist?

 Lee summarizes his intake as follows: “People don’t want to listen to robots making speeches, leading the company, or giving pep talks.
 They do want to listen to robots in conversation making friends or earning our lifelong trust.
 Nor do they want a robot to do tasks like teachers and nurses.
 We will end up with the inevitable outcome that large numbers of routine jobs will be eliminated, and large numbers of empathetic jobs will be created.”

 So, don’t fret!
 Simply evaluate whether your occupation stays true to qualities that make us human.
 If so, you’re good.
-If not, maybe consider a pivot in the near future or find a way to integrate emotion to what you do.
+If not, maybe consider a pivot in the near future or find a way to integrate emotion into what you do.